This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-If you have ingredients leftover from this mini chicken and rice casserole recipe, check out our Leftover Ingredients Recipe Finder for ways to use them.
+If you have ingredients leftover from this small chicken and rice casserole recipe, check out our Leftover Ingredients Recipe Finder for ways to use them.

 - Chicken: Use a boneless, skinless chicken thigh or breast.
 Thighs are juicier, but breasts work just as well – choose what you prefer.
 Extra chicken?
-Try it in Chicken Tikka Masala, Chicken Nuggets, or Tuscan Chicken.
+Make our baked chicken thighs, chicken tikka masala for one, small batch chicken nuggets, or Tuscan chicken for one.

 - Mushrooms: Sliced cremini or button mushrooms add depth.
 Not a fan?
 Leave them out.
 Leftover mushrooms?
-Use them in Mushroom Casserole or Risotto.
+Use them in a small mushroom casserole or risotto for one.

 - Chicken Broth: I prefer low-sodium chicken broth for better control over seasoning.
 Vegetable broth works too.
 Leftover broth?
-Use it in Lasagna Soup, Spanish Rice, or Green Bean Casserole.
+Use it in lasagna soup for one, a single serving of Spanish rice, or a small green bean casserole.

 - Sour Cream: Greek yogurt is a good substitute if you want a lighter option.

 - Heavy Cream: Adds richness to the sauce.
 For a lighter version, use whole milk or half-and-half, but the sauce won’t be as thick.
 Leftover cream?
-Try it in Fettuccine Alfredo or mini French Silk Pie.
+Try it in fettuccine Alfredo for one or mini French silk pie.

 - Rice: Medium or long-grain white rice works best.
 Basmati is a great alternative with no change in cooking time.